 I read this article because I am co-oping at Deloitte’s 30 Rockefeller Head Quarters this summer.
 I thought reading this would be a great way to learn about open source at Deloitte.

 Why should you read this article?

-This article offers insight as to what large companies are spending money on.
-For example, Deloitte and Datawheel created a joint research effort called Open Source Compass, and provided statistics from the research they conducted.
+This article offers insight as to where large companies are spending money.
+For example, Deloitte and Datawheel created a joint research effort called Open Source Compass, and the article includes statistics from the research they conducted.

 Lastly, Deloitte acknowledges that participating in OSCs provides junior developers with opportunities to “read code written by more experienced codes and highly creative pioneers.”
-Although this benefit is acknowledged by universities and OSCs, it is rare to see large companies recommending OSS for junior developers to gain experience.
-Again, this surprising is because older private companies tend to favor proprietary software.
+Although universities and OSCs acknowledge this benefit, it is rare to see large companies recommending OSS for junior developers to gain experience.
+Again, this is surprising because older private companies tend to favor proprietary software.

-The authors mention companies contributing to OSS, but do not provide examples of companies contributing.
+The authors mention companies contributing to OSS, but exclude examples of companies contributing.
 The authors state that “for technology capabilities at the core of strategic differentiation, a healthy reluctance to depend on–let alone share expertise with–anyone outside the organization’s direct control is in order.”
-Although that notion makes sense, the authors do not provide examples of companies contributing to OSS.
-This conveys that a company’s “core of strategic differentiation” consists of all of its internally developed software.
+Although that notion makes sense, it conveys that a company’s “core of strategic differentiation” consists of all internally developed software.
 In other words, all internally developed code gives companies a competitive edge, and therefore, should not be shared.

 - Why do the authors claim that it is beneficial for companies to contribute to OSS without providing any examples?

 - Does Deloitte contribute to the OSS they use?
 If so, how?